 First of all, we can plan daily practice activities to develop phonological awareness.
-Research shows that students who struggle with phonological awareness should practice these skills in a small group setting.
-However, that doesn’t mean that you have to eliminate whole-class phonological awareness instruction (Heggerty has a great program for whole-class instruction).
+Research shows that students who struggle with phonological awareness benefit from practicing these skills in a small group setting.
+However, that doesn’t mean that you have to eliminate whole-class phonological awareness instruction.

-During my one-on-one or small group phonological awareness activities, I like to have students close their eyes.
+During my one-on-one or small group phonological awareness activities, I like to have students close their eyes sometimes.
 This helps them focus on just listening.
 We show students so many visuals throughout the day that it can be a bit confusing for them when we just want them to listen!

 I’ve also found that hands-on activities can be helpful for struggling students.
 These same students sometimes have attention issues and can quickly get bored with activities that involve only listening to or speaking sounds.
 The rest of this post will focus on specific, mostly hands-on activities that you can use to teach phonological awareness.
 To receive all of the activities and materials (for free!), sign up here:

 Rhyming is one of the most basic components of phonological awareness.
 Using nursery rhymes, poetry, and songs in the classroom (including in a small group setting) is helpful in helping children hear and identify words that rhyme.

 When you work with a nursery rhyme, poem, or song, model how to listen for and find words that rhyme.
 You can say something like this: “Words that rhyme sound the same at the end, like mug and bug.
 While I read this poem to you, I’m going to listen for words that rhyme.”
 As you go through the text, stop when you hear words that rhyme and point them out to the children.
 The kids will soon be able to join in and find words that rhyme!